iffy713/iffy713/README.md

 # 💫 About Me:
 Hi there👋!
-My name is Yifan Xin, I'm a software engineer.<br>
+My name is Yifan Xin, I am a software engineer.<br>

 # 🌐 Let's Connect: